I am a marketing professional holding a postgraduate degree in management. I am an active retail investor in Indian stock markets.

 Valuations apply to stocks as well.
 At a tiny fraction of the sales of car companies like Toyota, Ford or Volkswagen, Tesla commands a premium hitherto unseen in automobile sector.
 Can Tesla stay at that level forever?
 One needs to look at fundamentals and not be driven by mob behavior.
 That could hurt more during a downturn.

 3. Will The Crash be Different This Time?

 The central banks around the world love controlling the markets.
 When they decide they can no longer maintain the over-inflated market bubble, they would start tightening liquidity.
 This would lead to sharp fall in stock prices.
 The central banks may interfere when the market corrects around 20% and allow the market to stabilize at that level by pumping liquidity again.

 After a while, they may allow the market to drop in stages of 20% till it reaches 50% of its peak value.
 Since the central banks are so used to controlling the market, they may try to moderate the crash.
 So, the crash could be in stages and not as drastic as before.
-The crash could last over one or two years.
+The crash could last over a two-year period.
 When will the crash start?
 I really do not know.
 It may be tomorrow or 6 months later.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.